List of diplomatic missions of Bangladesh

 Bangladesh has a growing number of diplomatic and consular missions around the world.
-As of 2024, it has 80 missions around the world, of which 59 are embassies or high commissions, 20 consular missions, and two permanent missions to the United Nations in New York City and Geneva.
+As of 2026, Bangladesh has over 83 missions around the world, of which 60 are embassies or high commissions; 20 are consular missions; and two permanent missions to the United Nations in New York City and Geneva.

-Of note, Bangladesh is one of the three countries to maintain a resident embassy in the isolationist South Asian country of Bhutan.
+Notably, Bangladesh is one of only three countries that maintain a resident embassy in the isolationist South Asian country of Bhutan.

 As a member of the Commonwealth of Nations, Bangladeshi diplomatic missions in the capital cities of fellow Commonwealth countries are known as "High Commissions" instead of Embassies.
 In some cities of Commonwealth countries, Bangladeshi consular missions are called "Assistant High Commissions" or "Deputy High Commissions".

 History

-The first diplomatic mission of modern Bangladesh was founded in Kolkata on 18 April 1971 after M Hossain Ali, the deputy high commissioner of Pakistan, and the other ethnic Bengali staff at the mission defected to the Bangladeshi provisional government amidst a spate of similar defections around the world during the Bangladesh Liberation War.
+The first diplomatic mission of the future state of Bangladesh was founded in Kolkata on 18 April 1971 after M Hossain Ali, the deputy high commissioner of Pakistan, and the other ethnic Bengali staff at the mission defected to the Bangladeshi provisional government amidst a spate of similar defections around the world during the Bangladesh Liberation War.
 Although it was not officially recognized by India at the time, it was allowed to function under Bangladeshi control.
 Another mission in New Delhi was opened ten days later with the knowledge of the Indian Ministry of External Affairs.
 Later that year, offices similar to trade missions were opened in countries such as the Soviet Union, Czechoslovakia, and Romania to represent Bangladesh until the country gained diplomatic recognition.

-In recent years, the Awami League party led government had decided to expand the country's diplomatic network to increase international trade and better serve Bangladeshis abroad, with plans to open over twenty new missions by the end of 2021 and add over thirty diplomatic missions by 2024.
+In recent years, the government had decided to expand the country's diplomatic network to increase international trade and better serve Bangladeshis abroad, with plans to open over twenty new missions by the end of 2021 and add over thirty diplomatic missions by 2024.